Capital gains tax on stocks: how much do I pay?

 How much is capital gains tax on stocks?

-As mentioned, how much tax you pay on capital gains on your stocks will depend on a variety of factors.
+As mentioned, the amount of tax you pay on capital gains on your stocks will depend on various factors.

 The current federal rates for long-term gains are based on your adjusted gross income (AGI) or taxable income and your filing status.